rosmed/rosmed.github.io/index.markdown

 ![NIBIB Logo](https://www.nibib.nih.gov/sites/default/files/nibib_logo.png){:class="img-responsive"}

-The project is supported by [the National Institute of Biomedical Imaging and Bioengineering](https://www.nibib.nih.gov) of [the U.S. National Institutes of Health (NIH)](https://www.nih.gov) under award number R01EB020667, R01EB020610, P41EB028741, and Ontario Consortium for Adaptive Interventions in Radiation Oncology (OCAIRO).
-The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH and OCAIRO.
+The project is supported by [the National Institute of Biomedical Imaging and Bioengineering](https://www.nibib.nih.gov) of [the U.S. National Institutes of Health (NIH)](https://www.nih.gov) under award number R01EB020667, R01EB020610, and P41EB028741.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.